Myanmar protests (2021–present): Arrest of journalists and TV personalities

 On 3 April 2021, police arrested popular actor Ye Deight under section 505 (a) of the penal code.
 On 6 April, military authorities issued arrest warrants against dozens of celebrities, models and influencers, and a popular comedian was arrested in Yangon, according to Mizzima News.
 One of the wanted journalists is Sithu Aung Myint, who wrote from his Facebook page that "he was proud" to be on the wanted list.

 On 8 April, troops arrested popular actor, model and actor Paing Takhon for openly opposing the military government and expressing support for the protesters.
 He was arrested at his home in Yangon after eight military trucks arrived to their residence.
 The arrests were conducted without resistance, according to Takhon's mother, due to Takhon being in poor health.
 Other 120 celebrities were also issued arrest warrants.

-On 19 April 2021, Reporters Without Borders reported at least 19 journalists, actors, singers, and social media personalities were on a wanted list of "those spreading news to affect state stability", with names, Facebook account details, profile photos, and addresses of the individuals present.
-The same day at 8:00 PM, prominent beauty blogger Win Min Than was also arrested at the BH Hotel in Taunggyi a fews hours after the military council announced that she had been charged.
+On 19 April 2021, Reporters Without Borders reported that at least 19 journalists, actors, singers, and social media personalities were on a wanted list of "those spreading news to affect state stability", with names, Facebook account details, profile photos, and addresses of the individuals present.
+The same day at 8:00 PM, prominent beauty blogger Win Min Than was also arrested at the BH Hotel in Taunggyi a few hours after the military council announced that she had been charged.

 On 13 May 2021, Min Nyo of the Democratic Voice of Burma was sentenced to three years in prison for his coverage of the protests.
 His employer and family allege he was "brutally beaten" by police and denied family visits.
 He had been arrested on 3 March.
 He became the first journalist to be sentenced under the junta.

 In May 2021, three journalists and two activists who escaped from Myanmar were arrested in Thailand for illegally entering the country.
-If found guilty, they could be deported back to Myanmar, where they allege, their lives may be in danger.
+If found guilty, they could be deported back to Myanmar, where they allege their lives may be in danger.
 On 16 May 2021, Thai Prime Minister Prayuth Chan-ocha promised UN special envoy Christine Schraner Burgener that the Thai government will not force those fleeing violence to return to Myanmar.